 CLOSED TO PUBLIC ACCESS

-If you are searching for the personnel or employment records for a specific woman who worked in a New South Wales' government department then try searching Archives Investigator under the department name.
+If you are searching for the personnel or employment records for a specific woman who worked in a New South Wales government department then try a Collection Search under the department name.
 These records may be Closed to Public Access.

 Information about women employed in the public sector is available in the Blue Books (Returns of the Colony) as well as the Public Service Lists, records of the Public Service Board (History Cards), the Department of Education (Teachers Rolls) and the State Rail Authority (Personal History Cards).
 Additional information on the employment of women in the public service will be found in the records of the Public Service Board (Agency No. 573) and other agencies that created and maintained separate employment records.